dougfinnie/etsy-site-example/README.md

 `btoa` is the Javascript function to base 64 encode a value.
 In other languages, you'll use whatever base 64 encoding utility or library is available to you.

 More information: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization

+## Project Files

+### ← index.html

+A page with two forms - one for API credentials and one for testing the <code>/projects/list.json</code> API call.

+### ← script.js

+Some Javascript that uses a read only API key to make a Ravelry API request